major/major.io/content/posts/2021-05-15-efficient-emojis-with-rofimoji.md

 [Emoji Copy] was my first try at getting the emojis I needed quickly.
 The site also offers a native emoji mode which allows you to see if your system is handling emojis correctly.
-The site loads quickly and the search find emojis in a flash, but it was annoying to open a browser tab just to find an emoji. 🤦🏻‍♂️
+The site loads quickly and the search finds emojis in a flash, but it was annoying to open a browser tab just to find an emoji. 🤦🏻‍♂️

 The GNOME Extension called [Emoji Selector] made the selection process faster,